 - 15+ concept shots/installations

-- Countless collaborations with our Film Production students
+- Countless collaborations on set and postproduction with our Film Production students

 The digital portfolio you walk away with will not only contain your original work and projects.
 It’ll also serve as a certification of the software and technical skills you’ve developed.
 You can also include sketches and concepts, case analyses, and project-based learning descriptions and outcomes.

-These workshops cover Live Action and Post-Production including photography, camera work, lights, the film team roles, editing, color grading, keying, sound design, and video effects.
-This is your entrance ticket for working on films.
-To support this practical learning you will have access to industry equipment, a modern film studio with a green screen, countless lights, flags, stands and everything you could think of when it comes to a professional filmmaking set.
+To support this practical learning you will have access to industry equipment, a modern film studio with a green screen, professional gear, countless lights, flags, stands, sound equipment, and everything you could think of when it comes to a professional filmmaking set.

 Study areas to look forward to: